elpeyotl/nuxtNetlify/content/blog/2023-12-09-the-year-2023-is-drawing-to-a-close.md

 artist: ""
 albums: ""
 ---
 In the summer, the talented [JARLS](https://www.theyellinglight.ch/artists/jarls/) released their first single, "WATER LOVE," followed by their self-titled debut album on December 1st.
-Naturally, we took the opportunity to capture a current band photo.

 A new addition to The Yelling Light circle is [THE KUSHAN EMPIRE](https://www.theyellinglight.ch/artists/the-kushan-empire).
 The young band from Zurich recently dropped their single "PSILENCE" — a trippy and groovy track exploring interpersonal relationships, letting go, and the tales of "Vega" and "Altair."